 One final part of Isabella and Ferdinand’s strategy for complete Spanish domination was to connect their dynasty with royal families in other countries.
 As such, they arranged the best possible matches for each of their children.
 Isa was shipped off to marry the Portuguese king, while Juan and Juana were each married off to a Habsburg royal.
 Isa’s husband died suddenly at a very young age, after which Isa begged to be allowed to remain unmarried and to life as a nun.
 But she was needed to help firm up the alliance with Portugal, and so Isabella sent her daughter back to marry the new Portuguese King.
 Isa died in childbirth a year later, her baby son soon passing away as well.
 At around this same time, Juan—who Isabella had always favored, referring to him as her “angel”—also died.
-This meant—much to Isabella’s grief and frustration—that her troubled daughter Juana was suddenly and unexpectedly heir to the thrones of Castile and Aragon.
+This meant—much to Isabella’s grief and frustration—that her seeming least-favourite daughter, Juana, was suddenly and unexpectedly heir to the thrones of Castile and Aragon.

 Isabella’s youngest daughters, Maria and Katherine, were sent off shortly for their own politically advantageous marriages—Maria, to be the second wife to Isa’s widower, the King of Portugal, and Katherine off to marry Arthur, the English crown prince.
 (This did not go particularly easily for Katherine, which is what the new show The Spanish Princess will be about).

 These deaths in quick succession, combined with the heartbreak of having her children move away, severely affected Isabella’s health, including her mental health.
 She turned to prayer and fasting for strength, which only weakened her constitution.
 Isabella slowly succumbed to the effects of dropsy, but kept enough of her wits about her to be able to compose her will.
 This document is part advice and instruction to Ferdinand (who would go on to rule for another twelve years) as well as their successors, in which she charges them to remain vigilant against the Devil and his minions (including Muslims and Jews), as well as to continue working to conquer the African continent and to continue the Inquisition.
-She also notes her desire for the Indigenous people of the american colonies to be treated fairly, and not to be abused.
+She also notes her desire for the Indigenous people of the American colonies to be treated fairly, and not to be abused.

 Queen Isabella died at age 53 on November 26, 1504, at the Medina del Campo Royal Palace, where she had been living bedridden for her final months.
 Her tomb is in Granada, the site of one of her greatest military and political victories, in the Capilla Real.
 Queen Isabella is laid next to her husband, Ferdinand, as her daughter and heir Juana (who died 55 years later), Juana’s awful husband who we don’t care about, and Isa’s dead baby son, Miguel.